Private equity in India: market and regulatory overview

 An extensive definition of the term promoter to include:

 any person named as a promoter in the annual returns of the company;

 any person who has control over the affairs of the company, directly or indirectly, whether as a shareholder, director or otherwise; or

 a person in accordance with whose advice, directions or instructions the board of directors of the company is accustomed to act.
 As a result, PE firms exerting control (including negative control) in certain cases may be construed as a promoter.

 Several compliances have been extended to private companies that previously only applied to public companies.
 For example, a preferential allotment of shares, as well as an issue of debentures, is not permitted without shareholders' approval, even for investment in a private company.

 The scope of listed companies has been extended to include private companies whose securities (for example debentures) have been listed.
 Therefore, certain governance provisions applicable to listed companies may also apply to private companies with listed debt securities.
-These include certification of the annual return, reporting changes in promoter shareholding or the shareholding of the top ten shareholders, auditor appointment provisions, and so on.

 Restriction on a company making investments through more than two layers of investment companies.